-As part of our forthcoming social video guide for brands, we recently caught up with short-form content creator Matt Willis from Melbourne’s Yelldesign, who shared with us some of his best insights for helping brands get results using short-form, or ‘social’, video.
+As part of our social video guide for brands, we recently caught up with short-form content creator Matt Willis from Melbourne’s Yelldesign, who shared with us some of his best insights for helping brands get results using short-form, or ‘social’, video.

 Talk us through the recent evolution of social video for marketing and advertising?